 Post testicular factors:

 In this type, the hormones and the testicles have normal function.
-But the transport if the sperms from the testicular sac to the ejaculatory duct are hampered.
+But the transport of the sperms from the testicular sac to the ejaculatory duct is hampered.

 - Vas deferens obstruction